tryyang2001/tp/docs/UserGuide.md

 ## **3. Terminology**

-***Calorie*** - A unit used to measure the energy of an item.
+***Calorie*** - Calorie is a unit used to measure the energy of an item.
 One calorie is the amount of energy required to raise the temperature of one gram of water by one degree Celsius.
 On average, a male will require approximately 2500 cal consumed from food per day while a female will require around 2000 cal intake per day.\
 \
-***Calorie goal*** - The amount of calorie you wish to achieve per day.
-It is the value you want to achieve from your calorie intake minus the calorie burnt naturally and physically per day.
+***Calorie goal*** - The calorie goal is defined as the amount of calorie you wish to achieve per day.
+It is the value you want to achieve from your calorie intake **minus** the calorie burnt naturally and physically per day.
 If you are planning to lose weight, it is recommended to set your daily calorie goal as negative value.
 On the other hand, positive value calorie goal may mean that you are going to increase or maintain your body weight.

-***Net Calorie*** - The difference between calorie goal and the total calorie burnt from exercising and [body metabolism](https://www.news-medical.net/life-sciences/What-is-Metabolism.aspx).
+***Net Calorie*** - Net calorie is the difference between calorie goal and the total calorie burnt from exercising and [body metabolism](https://www.news-medical.net/life-sciences/What-is-Metabolism.aspx).
 For your information, we use [basal metabolic rate (BMR)](https://en.wikipedia.org/wiki/Basal_metabolic_rate) to compute the rate of calorie consumed by body metabolic activity.\
 \
-***Activity factor*** - A measure of the level of activity.
+***Activity factor*** - Activity factor is a measure of the level of activity.
 The value is used in the calculation of BMR.
 In our application, we use an integer ranged from 1 to 5 to measure the activity factor:
-- Integer 1: Little to no exercise (0-1 day of exercises a week)
+- *Integer 1*: Little to no exercise (0-1 day of exercises a week)
-- Integer 2: Lightly active (1-3 days of exercises a week)
+- *Integer 2*: Lightly active (1-3 days of exercises a week)
-- Integer 3: Moderately active (3-5 days of exercises a week)
+- *Integer 3*: Moderately active (3-5 days of exercises a week)
-- Integer 4: Very active (6-7 days of exercises a week)
+- *Integer 4*: Very active (6-7 days of exercises a week)
-- Integer 5: Extremely active (when sports is your passion and have a very physical job scope)
+- *Integer 5*: Extremely active (when sports is your passion and have a very physical job scope)

 ***Body Mass Index (BMI)*** - A measure to evaluate if the body weight is healthy.
 BMI is computed by using the body weight(in kg) divided by the square of the body height(in m). \